 Finally, this section of the rule makes no exceptions for asylum seekers who are minors, mentally ill, or otherwise lacking competency.
 Just as it is manifestly unfair to prevent an individual who was unrepresented or ineffectively represented from raising new PSGs in the future, the regulations should not forever hold those who lack competency to the PSGs they articulated before the IJ.
 Holding respondents with mental illness to a legal standard that many experienced attorneys are unable to meet would violate their rights under the Rehabilitation Act.
+117 and removal can be seen as implicating an alien's interest in liberty.
+Thus, courts have historically viewed access to counsel at one's own expense as required to ensure "fundamental fairness" in formal removal proceedings."
+Kate M. Manuel, Congressional Research Service, Aliens' Right to Counsel in Removal

-&lt;sup>109 Proposed 8 CFR § 208.1(c); 8 CFR § 1208.1(c).
+109 Proposed 8 CFR § 208.1(c); 8 CFR § 1208.1(c).

-&lt;sup>110 "The Fifth Amendment guarantees that '[n]o person ... shall be deprived of life, liberty, or property' without due process of law.7 Aliens-including those who have entered or remained in the United States in violation of federal immigration law-have been found to be encompassed by the Fifth Amendment's usage of 'person,'
+110 "The Fifth Amendment guarantees that '[n]o person ... shall be deprived of life, liberty, or property' without due process of law.7 Aliens-including those who have entered or remained in the United States in violation of federal immigration law-have been found to be encompassed by the Fifth Amendment's usage of 'person,'